PPindel/engine-boost-garage/README.md

 ### Features

 This project contains three main pages:
-- home page with an about as section and a motto that reflects the spirit of being a car enthusiast.
+- home page with an about as section and a motto that reflects the spirit of being a car enthusiast
+- sticky nav bar after scrolling and fixed arrow to come back to the top
 - projects page which contains a gallery with finished modifications and projects
 - booking page contains a form where a user provides info about his car to get possible tuning options and dates available
 - successful form submission is confirmed by "thank you message"